Credit Score Models and Reports Initiative

 Fannie Mae and Freddie Mac (the GSEs) have begun the next phase of the joint GSE Credit Score Models and Reports Initiative.
 As a reminder, our work for this initiative will include:

-• Requiring two, rather than three, credit reports from the national consumer reporting agencies – moving from the current tri-merge report model to a bi-merge model.
+- Allowing two, rather than three, credit reports from the national consumer reporting agencies – moving from the current tri-merge report model to an optional bi-merge model.

 Details about the initiative, including proposed timelines and FAQs, can be found in our Partner Playbook.
 We’ll continue to update the playbook as needed, adding important information and links to resources as the implementation plan is finalized and the initiative progresses.
 Check back often to be sure you’re on track.